 Information Standards: In addition to their smaller size, lesser liquidity and greater volatility, securities markets in Emerging Market countries are less developed than the securities markets in the U.S. and Europe with respect to disclosure, reporting, and regulatory standards.
 There is less publicly available information about the issuers of securities in these markets than is regularly published by issuers in OECD countries.
 Further, corporate laws regarding fiduciary responsibility and protection of stockholders may be considerably less developed than those in OECD countries.
 Emerging Market issuers may not be subject to the same accounting, auditing and financial reporting standards as issuers in OECD countries.
-Inflation accounting rules in some Emerging Market countries require, for companies that keep accounting records in the local currency for both tax and accounting purposes, that certain assets and liabilities be restated on the company's balance sheet in order to reflect the high rates of inflation to which those companies in Emerging Market countries.
+Inflation accounting rules in some Emerging Market countries require, for companies that keep accounting records in the local currency for both tax and accounting purposes, that certain assets and liabilities be restated on the company's balance sheet in order to reflect the high rates of inflation to which those companies are subject.
+Inflation accounting may indirectly generate losses or profits for certain companies in Emerging Market countries.
 Thus, statements and reported earnings may differ from those of companies in other countries, including the U.S.